peterse/noise-robust-boolean-learning/mindreadingautobots/README.md

 Install locally with `python -m pip install -e .` called from this directory.
+Make sure to use a virtual environment!

 Directory structure is the following:
  - `data` contains (locally saved) data files; these are within-module for easy access by